-The approved 2014 Budget increased the contribution to the Social Housing Reserve by \$12,358.
-In 2014, the reserve contribution will be \$357,753.
+The approved 2015 Budget increased the contribution to the Social Housing Reserve by \$12,358.
+In 2015, the reserve contribution will be \$370,111.

-In 2013 this reserve was augmented by a transfer of \$345,395 from the operating budget.
+In 2014 this reserve was augmented by a transfer of \$357,753 from the operating budget.

-EMS Patient Care Equipment Committed Reserve (Revolving) Balance end of 2013 is \$253,536.
+EMS Patient Care Equipment Committed Reserve (Revolving) Balance end of 2014 is \$262.693.

 The need for medical supplies and equipment can change from year to year due to Ministry requirements, disease outbreaks and product replacement cycles.
 In order to avoid significant fluctuations in the budget process year to year, an amount is being transferred by the budget process into this committed reserve.
 Funds are flowed into this committed reserve and are flowed out to meet the specific expenditure requirements each year.
-In 2013 this reserve was augmented by a transfer of \$66,484 from the operating budget.
+In 2014 this reserve was augmented by a transfer of \$71,077 from the operating budget.

-EMS Severance Committed Reserve Balance end of 2013 is \$235,992.
+EMS Severance Committed Reserve Balance end of 2014 is \$235,992.

 The original base funding template for Emergency Medical Services included an annual reserve transfer for future severance liabilities related to this Program in the amount of \$52,133.
 There was an initial one time transfer from MOHLTC of \$215,296.
 The annual reserve transfer was discontinued during the 2004 budget process.
 The current collective agreement has imposed additional liabilities relating to this fund since that time.
-The total future unadjusted liability is \$936,870.
-This is a maximum liability which would not likely ever occur as it involves all the employees impacted retiring or being laid off at once.
+The total future unadjusted liability is \$1,020,432.
+This is a maximum liability which would not likely occur as it involves all the employees impacted retiring or being laid off at once.

-In this case the maximum liability is already fully met for 2013 by an Accrued Liability of \$700,878 plus \$235,992 as reported in the 2013 audit.
-The 2009 Reserve report recommended that this reserve be closed and funds transferred to an EMS Building reserve.
-This was investigated through the Ministry of Health and Long-Term Care and we were advised that the reserve must be maintained and only used for severance purposes.
+In this case the maximum liability is already fully met for 2014 by an Accrued Liability of \$784,440 plus \$235,992 as reported in the 2014 audit.